cape-io/cape-lodash/README.md

 # cape-lodash v1.0.0

-A few `lodash/fp` inspired helper utility/selector functions.
+A few `lodash/fp` inspired utility functions.

 Please view source for explanation and tests for usage.